multiversx/mx-docs/docs/developers/developer-reference/rust-testing-framework.md

 ## Conclusion

-This tests cover pretty much every flow in the crowdfunding smart contract.
+These tests cover pretty much every flow in the crowdfunding smart contract.
 Keep in mind that code can be deduplicated even more by having functions similar to the `setup_crowdfunding` function, but for the sake of the example, we've kept this as simple as possible.
 We hope this will make writing tests and debugging a lot easier moving forward!